MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/semantic-zoom.md

 </SemanticZoom.ZoomedInView>
 ```

-The look of the group headers is defined in the `ZoomedInGroupHeaderTemplate` recsource.
+The look of the group headers is defined in the `ZoomedInGroupHeaderTemplate` resource.
 The look of the items is defined in the `ZoomedInTemplate` resource.

 ```xaml
 <DataTemplate x:Key="" x:DataType="data:ControlInfoDataGroup">